A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: GNN-based EA Techniques

-\smallvspace \textbf{\underline{Other GCN-based EA techniques}}.
-AVR-GCN~\citep{AVR-GCN2019} considers multi-mappings under the GCN paradigm and learns the embeddings of entities and relation predicates simultaneously for KGs.
+\smallvspace \textbf{\underline{Other GCN-based EA techniques}}. {RDGCN~\citep{RDGCN2019}, which is similar to HGCN, utilizes relation information and extends GCNs with highway gates to capture the neighborhood structural information.
+RDGCN differs from HGCN in that it incorporates relation information by the attentive interaction.} AVR-GCN~\citep{AVR-GCN2019} considers multi-mappings under the GCN paradigm and learns the embeddings of entities and relation predicates simultaneously for KGs.
 Specifically, it first learns these embeddings via an embedding model named \emph{vectorized relational GCN}, and then uses a weight sharing mechanism to join (e.g., via concatenation or vector transformation) those embeddings into a unified vector space.
 HMAN~\citep{HMAN2019} takes into account even more other types of information such as relation predicates, attribute values, and entity descriptions besides the structural information.
-Specifically, HMAN employs a pre-trained BERT model~\citep{BERT2019} to captures the semantic relatedness of the descriptions of two entities that cannot be measured directly.
-SSP~\citep{SSP2020} uses both translation-based and GNN-based paradigms.
+Specifically, HMAN employs a pre-trained BERT model~\citep{BERT2019} to capture the semantic relatedness of the descriptions of two entities that cannot be measured directly.
+SSP~\citep{SSP2020} uses both translation- and GNN-based paradigms.
 It captures local semantics from relation predicates and global structural information by a structure and semantics preserving network.
 CG-MuAlign~\citep{CG-MuAlign2020} addresses structural heterogeneity by collectively aligning entities via the attention mechanism.
 XS20~\citep{XuSFSY20} is another EA technique that addresses the many-to-one alignment problem in its inference module.
 It models EA as a \emph{task assignment} problem and solves it by the \emph{Hungarian algorithm}~\citep{Hugarian2010}.